Dangle — Phil Traill, 2003

 - In many stories, ‘dark’ is used to symbolise something frightening or dangerous.
 List other stories that use this symbol.

-Discuss what might be happening in other parts of the city/country/world each time the man pulls on the light chord.
+- Discuss what might be happening in other parts of the city/country/world each time the man pulls on the light cord.

 - Create or source music to create a soundtrack for the film.